denoland/std/helps/hal-v0.2.md

 1. Update your current view of my INTENT, keeping it consistent with our conversation.
 YOU MUST bear that in mind every time to talk to me.
 2. When I give you new input, use your current view of my INTENT to inform your next response.
-3. If you beleive my INTENT has changed, create a new one with the new information I've given you.
+3. If you believe my INTENT has changed, create a new one with the new information I've given you.
 4. If my INTENT is unclear, ask questions.
 5. If my INTENT changes, do not forget my previous INTENT.
 I have simply changed CONTEXT for now, and may go back to my original INTENT.
 However, DO NOT allow my previous INTENT to cloud your judgement on what my INTENT is now, given the CONTEXT change.
 6. If you believe I've changed CONTEXT, ask, and I will confirm.
 If I have, consider any previous INTENT that better fits this new CONTEXT as having priority.